basaandewiel/basaandewiel.github.io/_posts/2024-02-10-Nextcloudpi_via_reverse_proxy_in_LXD_Incus_containers.md

 Now install letsencrypt certificates:
 `certbot --nginx`
 This also make changes to the file nextcloud.yourdomain.com.
-Mines looks now like this:
+Mines looks now like this: **NB: the line with 'proxy_protocl'  MUST be present; sometimes certbot removes this line, or modifies it**.
 ```
 server {
         server_name ncp.YOURDOMAIN.eu; #listen to these domains